-As defensive backs coach at Notre Dame, the Irish boasted one of the nation’s top pass defenses, ranking 15th nationally in interceptions in 2014 as well as a No. 15 ranking for pass defense in 2012.
+As defensive backs coach at Notre Dame, the Irish boasted one of the nation’s top pass defenses, ranking No. 15 nationally in interceptions in 2014 as well as a No. 15 ranking for pass defense in 2012.
 The 2012 Notre Dame defense ranked No. 2 in the nation in yards per completion and allowed only 11 passing TDs all year, a figure that ranked sixth nationally.
 Notre Dame played in the BCS National Championship game that year.

 Among the players Cooks developed into NFL Draft picks at Notre Dame include first rounder Harrison Smith (2012) along with Robert Blanton (fifth round in 2012), Jamoris Slaughter (sixth round in 2013), Zeke Motta (seventh round in 2013), and Bennett Jackson (sixth round in 2014).

-Other coaching stops for Cooks include Texas Tech (2019), four years at Wisconsin (2006-09) as the defensive backs coach and assistant special teams assistant, one year as defensive backs coach at Minnesota (2005).
+Other coaching stops for Cooks include Texas Tech (2019), four years at Wisconsin (2006-09) as the defensive backs coach and assistant special teams assistant, and one year as defensive backs coach at Minnesota (2005).
 He spent the 2004 season at Western Illinois coaching defensive backs and special teams after getting his start in as a graduate assistant at Kansas State in 2003.

 In four years at Wisconsin, the Badgers won 38 games, appeared in four bowl games, and led the nation in pass efficiency defense in Cooks’ first season on staff in 2006.

 Cooks, a native of Irving, Texas, and his wife Elvem are the parents of two daughters, Kerrington and Kenadee.